OpenNebula/addon-storpool/README.md

 ### OpenNebula Front-end

 * Password-less SSH access from the front-end `oneadmin` user to the `node` instances.
-* StorPool CLI, API access and token
+* StorPool CLI, access to StorPool API network and authorization token
-* (Optional) member of the StorPool cluster with working StorPool initiator driver
-* If it is memeber of the StorPool cluster - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
+* (Optional) member of the StorPool cluster with working StorPool initiator driver(storpool_block).
+In this case the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.

 ### OpenNebula Node (or Bridge Node)

 * StorPool initiator driver (storpool_block)
 * If the node is used as Bridge Node - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
 * If it is only Bridge Node - it must be configured as Host in open nebula but separated to not run VMs.
-* The Bridge node must have qemu-img available - used by the addon during marketplace imports to convert the QCOW images to RAW ones.
+* The Bridge node must have qemu-img available - used by the addon during marketplace imports to convert the qcow2 images to RAW ones.

 ### StorPool cluster